caroline-eggett/honda-interaction-analysis-hackathon/INSTRUCTIONS.md

 ### Trip Endpoints
 - Difference b|t StartLocalTime and EndLocalTime
 - Additional Columns for avg. mileage: Latitude and Longitude (use triangle theory)

+## Feature Modeling

+- Caroline: will make the KMeans model
+- Sherry & Rachelle: will determine the names of the clusters